 Oftentimes, someone will plead guilty, but not be sentenced until all of the defendants in a Jacksonville Drug Crimes case have had their cases resolved.
 That gives the suspect who is cooperating motivation to continue to cooperate.
 Penalties in Jacksonville Drug Crimes Cases can be severe - especially when the charges get to the level of trafficking.
 In these Jacksonville Drug Crimes Cases, the charges are based on the type of drug and the amount the person has in his or her possession.
 But in conspiracy cases, as many of these are, police likely have recorded conversations or other evidence that will show or indicate the suspect setting up an actual sale or transaction.
 Drug trafficking charges can be filed simply based on the amount of a drug a person has, not necessarily based on proof of a sale.
 Jacksonville Drug Crimes Cases are very serious, and penalties can ramp up quickly - especially if a person is caught with cocaine or prescription pain killers.
 Our Jacksonville Drug Crimes Attorney has represented people on possession charges, on up to trafficking and will fully investigate your case to help you or your loved one make an informed decision on how to proceed with the case.

 If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
-Our Clay County Drug Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.
+Our Jacksonville Drug Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.